-The net increases in value resulted in a reversal of previous years' impairment losses of £7.873m.
+The net increases in value resulted in a reversal of the previous years' impairment losses of $\pounds$ 4.462m.
 Revaluation losses that were less than previous revaluation gains have been absorbed within the Revaluation Reserve.
+A full valuation of Council dwellings is required every five years; the next full valuation is due on 31 March 2026.